teonakuzmanovska/AuditEz/README.md

 AuditEz supports objects with properties of the following types:
 - primitive types,
 - classes,
-- lists of the above stated types.
+- lists of the above stated types

 The developer should provide:
-- id of the object being audited,
-- the object being audited,
+- the object(s) being audited (identifier property should be marked with provided attribute by the library),
 - id of the logged in user,
 - name of the calling process,
 - type of action (create / update / delete)